tanovese/The-Coding-Quiz/README.md

 ## Description

-The Coding Quiz Challenge web application is for individuals up for the challenge of testing their code knowledge.
+The Coding Quiz Challenge is for those up for challenging themselves and testing their code knowledge.
 The application is also for the purpose of collecting code related information.

 ## Installation